Almond butter makes a great flourless brownie and gives it a fudgy texture that is delightfully rich.

 - 1 tablespoons Vanilla extract

-Blend the almond butter, sweetener, honey, baking soda, salt and vanilla.
+- Blend the almond butter, sweetener, baking powder, salt and vanilla.